nutttaro/wp-taxonomy-order/readme.txt

 == Frequently Asked Questions ==

-= How many terms support ? =
+= How many terms support it? =

-Should be max 100 terms for easy management the ordering
+Should be maxed 100 terms for easy management of the ordering

 = WooCommerce support ? =

-No, support Product Category
+No, support Product Category.
-Actually WooCommerce already have the ordering by himself.
+WooCommerce already has the ordering by himself.

 == Screenshots ==